playfulprogramming/playfulprogramming/content/crutchcorn/posts/setup-adobe-coldfusion-docker/index.md

 ---
 {
-    title: "Setup ColdFusion in Docker",
+    title: "Setup Adobe ColdFusion in Docker",
-    description: "",
+    description: "Adobe ColdFusion can feel daunting to set up.
+Luckily for us, there's an easy method of getting up and running using Docker.
+Let's explore that option!",
-    published: '2024-12-12T20:12:03.284Z',
+    published: '2025-03-01T20:12:03.284Z',
     tags: ['coldfusion'],
     license: 'cc-by-4'
 }
 ---

-[Adobe ColdFusion](https://www.adobe.com/products/coldfusion-family.html) is having a comeback moment of sorts.
-While many associate the language with its time in the 90s, it has been seeing growth and continual improvements in the past few years.
+[Adobe ColdFusion](https://www.adobe.com/products/coldfusion-family.html) just saw it's newest release hit the scene: ColdFusion 2025.
+This release continues a trend that's been occuring for the past few years; encouraging growth and continual improvements.

 One area where ColdFusion has seen intense growth is in local developer experience.